 Day 7 – Heading to Marrakech

-By the end of the day, you will arrive in Marrakech, probably ready to dip in a pool.
-So make sure to have a great riad in Marrakech.
+By the end of the day, you will arrive in Marrakech, probably ready to dip in the refreshing waters of a swimming pool.
+Because of this, make sure to book into a great riad in Marrakech.

 Day 8 + 9 – Marrakech

-Day 10 – Flying home
+Day 10 – Flying Home

-Is Morocco safe to travel?
+Is Morocco Safe to Travel?

-Costs of traveling through Morocco
+Costs of Traveling Through Morocco

-Weather Morocco: Best time to visit Morocco
+Weather Morocco: Best Time to Visit Morocco